ankile/cs136/P0 - Prisoners' dilemma/readme.md

 The reasons for these choices will be discussed in the Analysis-section.

-The agent given in the table-form is given below:
+The agent given in table-form is given below:

 | State | P(C) | CC | CD | DC | DD |
 |-------|------|----|----|----|----|